Jane Goodall Institute

 About Jane Goodall Institute:

-Founded in 1977, Jane Goodall Institute of Canada (JGI Canada) works to address climate change using programs in Africa and Canada.
+Founded in 1977, Jane Goodall Institute of Canada (JGI Canada) works to address environmental issues through programs in Africa and Canada.
 The programs focus on biodiversity loss, climate change, and environmental inequity.
-In Africa, JGI Canada leads research to protect chimpanzees and their habitats.
-In Canada, JGI Canada helps inspire people to get involved with environmental policy.
+In Africa, JGI Canada leads research to protect chimpanzees and their habitats, and helps people to live sustainably.
+In Canada, JGI Canada helps inspire people to get involved with environmental policy and supports youth and Indigenous communities to implement environmental projects.

-Roots & Shoots made up 35% of program costs in F2022.
+The Roots & Shoots program was 34% of program spending.
 JGI Canada aims to inspire young people across Canada to protect nature.
 Roots & Shoots encourages students to start service projects that address local needs.
-In F2022, over 4,000 students were directly engaged in Roots & Shoots projects.
+In F2023, 22,962 youth took part in 96 Roots & Shoots projects across Canada, impacting 31,534 community members.

 My anchor